jiezhoucs/must-read/notes/mem_safety/safe_impl/2015-DANGNULL-NDSS15.md

   intuitively but lacks convincing scientific evidence.
 - Both the performance overhead and memory overhead are high for pointer-intensive programs.
 The performance average overhead is 80% on SPEC with the highest more than 400%.
+It doesn't report all memory overhead.
+  For the two benchmarks reported, their memory overhead are 213% and 472%.
+  It's not clear how they measured it and whether its maximum or average memory usage.
-The highest memory overhead is over 10x Note that this the overhead from only tracking pointers living on the heap.
+  Note that this the overhead from only tracking pointers living on the heap.
   As result, they did not track any pointers for 9 out of 16 SPEC benchmarks (Table V).